adaptlearning/adapt-contrib-confidenceSlider/README.md

 To respond to the question, the learner positions a slider along a scale.
 Upon submission, feedback is provided via the [**Tutor** extension](https://github.com/adaptlearning/adapt-contrib-tutor), if installed.
 A second confidence slider can be created and linked to this one.
 This allows learners to compare his/her confidence to a previous measurement.
 Feedback may be coordinated according to the selected slider position.
 In addition, the linked slider may contain comparative feedback.
 Please note that a confidence slider does not have correct/incorrect answers and so the number of attempts is constrained to `1`.
 If the component should be reset each time the user visits it use the `_isResetOnRevisit` property.

-[Visit the **Confidence Slider** wiki](https://github.com/adaptlearning/adapt-contrib-confidenceSlider/wiki) for more information about its functionality and for explanations of key properties.

 ## Installation

 * With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line: